How to Stay Motivated in a Job You Don’t Love: Practical Tips for Career Growth

 A healthy environment makes a huge difference to your motivation.

-The people you spend time with shape how you feel, so it’s vital to connect with colleagues who are encouraging rather than spending time on gossip.
+The people you spend time with shape how you feel, so it’s vital to connect with colleagues who encourage you rather than getting caught up on gossip.

-I rarely interacted, but one day during coffee break, I made a move and gradually started connecting with my colleagues, sharing ideas, and I felt connected.
+One day during a coffee break, I made a move to join a conversation and gradually started connecting with my colleagues, sharing ideas, and feeling more connected.

 Those conversations became the reason I looked forward to work, reminding me that motivation doesn’t always come from the job itself, but sometimes from the people around you.